Serious about preventing knee pain while running? Look no further than strength training.

-About 50 million Americans suffer from some sort of knee trouble, making the knees the most commonly injured joint in the body.
-So it’s no surprise that when it comes to running injuries, knee injuries are some of the most common types of injury there is.
+About 50 million Americans suffer from knee issues, making the knees the most commonly injured joint in the body.

-In fact, roughly half of all overuse injuries that runners strike the knees.
+It’s no surprise that when it comes to running injuries, knee ailments are pretty common.
+In fact, roughly half of all overuse running injuries strike the knees.

-Adding strength and power to the muscles surrounding the knee joints—Adductor (inside thigh), Abductor (outside thigh), hamstrings (muscles of the back of the thigh), and Quadriceps (muscles of the front of the thigh)—will make your knees stronger and less prone to injury.
+Strengthening the muscles surrounding the knee joints — your adductor (inner thigh), abductor (outer thigh), hamstrings (muscles in the back of the thigh), and quadriceps (muscles in the front of the thigh) — will make your knees stronger and less prone to injury.

 The Best Exercises for Preventing Knee Pain While Running

-Google “knee strength exercises” and you the search engine will come up with hundreds of exercises.
+Google “knee strength exercises” and the search engine will return with hundreds of exercises.

-Therefore, here are my favorite seven moves that are easy to perform, simple, effective and suitable for most runners from all fitness levels and training backgrounds.
+Here are my seven favorite moves.
+They’re easy to perform, effective and suitable for most runners regardless of fitness level or training background.

-Doing this simple knee strength routine at least three times a week can increase strength in the region, build your range of motion and improve flexibility and mobility as well.
+Perform the following strength routine at least three times a week.
+In just a few weeks you’ll increase strength, build your range of motion and improve flexibility and mobility.

 1. Wall Sits